Ghulam Sarwar Khan: Political career

-Khan was elected to the Provincial Assembly of the Punjab from Constituency PP-5 (Rawalpindi-V) in the 1985 Pakistani general election.
+Khan was elected to the Provincial Assembly of the Punjab from PP-5 (Rawalpindi-V) in the 1985 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-5 (Rawalpindi-V) in the 1988 general election.
-He received 43,343 votes and defeated Muhammad Kamal, a candidate of Islami Jamhoori Ittehad (IJI).
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan People's Party (PPP) from PP-5 (Rawalpindi-V) in the 1988 general election.
+He received 43,343 votes and defeated Muhammad Kamal, a candidate of the Islami Jamhoori Ittehad (IJI).

-Khan ran for the seat of the National Assembly of Pakistan as a candidate of People's Democratic Alliance (PDA) from Constituency NA-40 (Rawalpindi-V) in the 1990 Pakistani general election, but was unsuccessful.
-He received 63,021 votes and lost the seat to Nisar Ali Khan.
-In the same election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of PDA from Constituency PP-5 (Rawalpindi-V).
-He received 36,469 votes and defeated Muhammad Kamal, a candidate of IJI.
+Khan ran for the seat of the National Assembly of Pakistan as a candidate of the People's Democratic Alliance (PDA) from NA-40 (Rawalpindi-V) in the 1990 Pakistani general election, but was unsuccessful.
+He received 63,021 votes and lost the seat to Nisar Ali Khan, a candidate of the IJI.
+In the same election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of the PDA from Constituency PP-5 (Rawalpindi-V).
+He received 36,469 votes and defeated Muhammad Kamal, a candidate of the IJI.

-He ran for the seat of the National Assembly as a candidate of the Pakistan Peoples Party (PPP) from Constituency NA-40 (Rawalpindi-V) in the 1993 Pakistani general election, but was unsuccessful.
-He received 64,800 votes and lost the seat to Nisar Ali Khan.
-In the same election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of the PPP from Constituency PP-5 (Rawalpindi-V).
-He received 40,132 votes and defeated Dildar Khan, a candidate of Pakistan Muslim League (N) (PML-N).
+He ran for the seat of the National Assembly as a candidate of the PPP from NA-40 (Rawalpindi-V) in the 1993 Pakistani general election, but was unsuccessful.
+He received 64,800 votes and lost the seat to Nisar Ali Khan, a candidate of the Pakistan Muslim League (N) (PML(N)).
+In the same election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of the PPP from PP-5 (Rawalpindi-V).
+He received 40,132 votes and defeated Dildar Khan, a candidate of the PML(N).
 Following the election, he was inducted into the provincial Punjab cabinet and was appointed Provincial Minister of Punjab for Zakat and Ushr with the additional ministerial portfolios of Mineral Development, and Fisheries.
 He also served as the provincial minister of Punjab for health from 1994 to 1996.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-5 (Rawalpindi-V) in 1997 Pakistani general election, but was unsuccessful.
-He received 26,372 votes and lost the seat to Malik Umar Farooq.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from PP-5 (Rawalpindi-V) in the 1997 Punjab provincial election, but was unsuccessful.
+He received 26,372 votes and lost the seat to Malik Umar Farooq, a candidate of the PML(N).